shaligah/Anomaly-Detection-with-LSTM-Autoencoders/README.md

 - Sensor trends across time

--- shaded degradation regions for easy spotting of early warning signs
+- shaded degradation regions for easy spotting of early warning signs

+## 🤓 Why This Is Cool

+- Catch engine failures before they happen.

+- Explore sensor data like a digital detective.

+- Customize thresholds and visualizations to suit your needs.

+## 🛠️ Next Steps / TODO

+ [] Forecast sesnor readings to predict future anomalies

+ [] Add interactive dashboards with Plotly

+ [] Compare LSTM with other models (GRU, CNN Autoencoders)

+## 💡 Fun Fact

+Did you know?
+Early detection of anomalies in engines can save millions in maintenance costs and prevent catastrophic failures — all without breaking a sweat! 😎